 This is similar to how influenza and other respiratory infections spread.
 Until we learn more about how easily the COVID-19 spreads between people, healthcare providers may wear special personal protective equipment (e.g. masks and eye protection) when evaluating a patient if there is concern for infection with the COVID-19.

-There are steps you can take to reduce your risk of getting sick from viral respiratory infections, and help prevent transmitting infections to others, including:
+There are steps you can take to reduce your risk of getting sick from COVID-19 and other respiratory infections, and help prevent transmitting infections to others, including:

 If you develop a fever and symptoms of respiratory illness, such as cough or shortness of breath, you should call ahead to your healthcare professional.
-Your healthcare professional will determine if you need to be tested for COVID-19.
-Any person with COVID-19 symptoms who is not tested and can be managed at home should self-isolate until:
+Anyone with even mild symptoms of COVID-19 is encouraged to get tested.
+Testing options can be found on the Testing Guidance page.

 Any person with COVID-19 symptoms who is not tested and can be managed at home should self-isolate until: